dense-analysis/ale/README.md

 If you enjoy this plugin, feel free to contribute or check out the author's other content at [w0rp.com](https://w0rp.com).

+## Why ALE?

+ALE has been around for many years, and there are many ways to run asynchronous linting and fixing of code in Vim.
+ALE offers the following.

+* No dependencies for ALE itself
+* Lightweight plugin architecture (No JavaScript or Python required)
+* Low memory footprint
+* Runs virtually everywhere, including remote shells, and in `git commit`
+* Out of the box support for running particular linters and language servers
+* Near-zero configuration with custom code for better defaults
+* Highly customizable and well-documented (`:help ale-options`)
+* Breaking changes for the plugin are extremely rare
+* Support for older Vim and Neovim versions
+* Windows support
+* Well-integrated with other plugins

 ## Supported Languages and Tools

 ALE supports a wide variety of languages and tools.
 See the